cp3402-students/project-team-02/deployment.md

 # Deployment

 The following document contains the developer operations and deployment procedures for the _WordPress_ custom theme _Country Theme_ made by CP3402 Project Team 02.
-The document will walk through the recommended development environment processes, developer tools/software and other managerial activities in an effort to provide a simple, repeatable workflow.
+The document will walk through the recommended development environment processes, tools/software and other managerial activities in an effort to provide a simple, repeatable workflow.

 ## Local Development

-The local development software that will be used is _Local by Flywheel_, a free virtual machine platform designed for locally hosting _WordPress_ sites.
-It has systems in place for administration, SSL and databasing that are simplified for beginners.
+The local development software that will be used is _Local by Flywheel_, a free VM-based platform designed for locally hosting _WordPress_ sites.
+In this way, developers can work offline and parallel to each other.
+It has simplified systems in place for administration, SSL and databasing.

 ### Site Setup